selenite140/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 The reset action can be cancelled by press SW2 button at any point before the 6 second limit.

-**Button SW3** can be used to change the state of the simulated bolt.
-This can be used to mimic a user manually operating the lock.
+**Button SW3** can be used to change the state of the simulated contact senosr.
 The button behaves as a toggle, swapping the state every time it is pressed.

-**Button SW4** can be used for joining a predefined Thread network advertised by a Border Router.
-Default parameters for a Thread network are hard-coded and are being used if this button is pressed.
+**Button SW4** can be used for initiating the OTA software update process.

 The remaining two LEDs (D1/D4) and button (SW1) are unused.